Alex-Lafleur/Cardano-Constitution-Draft/README.md

 ### Section.
 3.

-The Delegated Representatives shall be chosen at any time by the people of the Cardano Community and shall be registered as such in the Cardano BlockChain.
-They represent themselves and those who have delegated their stake to them in addition to the current delegation to stake pools for block production.
+The Delegated Representatives shall be chosen at any time by the people of the Cardano Community, and shall be registered as such on the Cardano BlockChain.
+They represent themselves and those who have delegated their stake to them.

+The Delegated Representative can be a human or AI of any age without restrictions and shall be identified by a credential that can be either a verification key or a native/plutus script.
+It is up to the delegator to choose his Delegated representative according to his personal criteria.